 - Tips to get through the exam smoothly

 PMI is connected to 2.9 million professionals around the world and their guides and credentials are recognized by other professional organizations, including the American National Standards Institute (ANSI).
-If you are considering earning the PMI-SP credential or just want to know more about it, I would encourage you to join me on May 23 to get your questions answers.
+If you are considering earning the PMI-SP credential or just want to know more about it, I would encourage you to watch Scheduling Professional Certification from PMI (PMI-SP)®: Considerations in Making This a Career Goal, now available on-demand, to get your questions answered.